William Warelwast: Royal service for King Henry I

-Warelwast may have been with the hunting party on 2 August 1100 in which King William was accidentally killed, as he was one of the witnesses to the letter sent on 5 August 1100 from William IIs brother, the new King Henry I to Anselm recalling the archbishop.
+Warelwast may have been with the hunting party on 2 August 1100, in which King William was accidentally killed, as he was one of the witnesses to the letter sent on 5 August 1100 from William II's brother, the new King Henry I, to Anselm, recalling the archbishop.
 King Henry continued to use Warelwast as an ambassador, sending him to Rome in 1101 to bring back Pope Paschal II's reply to a letter written by Henry immediately after his accession.
 Henry was seeking a reconciliation with the papacy, and confirmed to the pope the rights and obedience which his father had rendered, but he also requested the same rights within the Church as his father had enjoyed, chiefly the lay investiture of bishops and the granting of the symbols of episcopal authority by laymen.
 Paschal declined to grant Henry those rights.

 It was Warelwast who told Anselm in 1103 that the king would not permit his return to England.
-This came after a failed joint mission by Warelwast and Anselm to Paschal attempting to resolve the dispute between Henry and the archbishop over the king's investiture of bishops, a dispute generally known as the Investiture Controversy.
+This came after a failed joint mission by Warelwast and Anselm to Paschal, attempting to resolve the dispute between Henry and the archbishop over the king's investiture of bishops, a dispute generally known as the Investiture Controversy.
 It is quite likely that the king had given instructions that if the mission failed, Warelwast was to inform Anselm that he should only to return to England if he agreed with the king's position in the dispute.
-In 1106 Warelwast was the king's negotiator in the discussions that led to the settlement of the Investiture Controversy in England.
+In 1106, Warelwast was the king's negotiator in the discussions that led to the settlement of the Investiture Controversy in England.
 The king ultimately lost little, relinquishing the right to give the actual symbols of episcopal authority to a newly elected bishop in return for continuing to receive homage from the bishops.
-Early in 1106 Warelwast was sent to Bec Abbey, where Anselm was residing in exile, to inform him of the settlement and deliver to the archbishop the king's invitation to return to England.
+Early in 1106, Warelwast was sent to Bec Abbey, where Anselm was residing in exile, to inform him of the settlement and deliver to the archbishop the king's invitation to return to England.
 In May 1107 Warelwast acted as the king's envoy at Paschal's council at Troyes, where Paschal was attempting to secure support for Bohemond of Antioch's proposed campaign against Byzantium.
 Warelwast probably relayed to the pope the news that King Henry would make no contribution to Bohemond's efforts.